 7. Pick up rooms so older children can vacuum

-For children ages 6 – 8 years old:
+Chores For children as young as 6 – 8 years old

 1. Make their bed every day (it won’t be perfect but that is ok)